MaximeCaute/NumberToLineSoftware/README.md

 An open-source library for a software allowing experiments around number-to-line tasks

+## Logic.

+### Experiments and tasks

+A research experiment using the library has two level: experiment and task

+An **experiment** contains
+- an initialization (fetching experiment configuration, asking for ID, parameter choice)
+- a series of **tasks**
+- an end (data saving, thanking the participant...)

+A **task** contains
+- an initialization (fetching trial parameters, task gui configuration...)
+- a **timeline** (series of trials/timelines)
+- an end (data saving, redirection to the experiment)

+### Configuration

+- Experiment configuration
+  - Global GUI information
+  - Paths to the tasks and their order

+Tasks should be defined in their own folder.
+But where do their configuration go?

+#### The Number Line task

+Core task of the library.

+- GUI configuration file
+- Main trials configuration file (defines the trial on the number line)
+- Secondary trials configuration file (defines, e.g., data about texts) => Currently hardcoded.

 ## Structure overview

 The logic is that any new experiment should only require changing `index.html` and `config/...-task/`